 What are the Different Types of Forklift?

-Forklift trucks have always been the go to option for businesses that require heavy material handling.
+There are many different types of forklifts they are available in todays market.
+Forklifts have always been the go to option for businesses that require heavy material handling.
 They are an investment that can make operations run much smoother – especially if you purchase the correct forklift.

 With so many options available you may be wondering what the best type of forklift for your industry is.

 The type of forklift you require will depend heavily on what you plan on using it for.
 Before you can make a decision based on your requirements you need to answer the question ‘what type of forklifts are there?’.
 After all, if you’re unaware of a solution you may overlook it and purchase the incorrect unit for your requirements.
 With this in mind, we have put some advice below to help you make an informed decision.

 How Many Different Types Of Forklifts Are There?

 There are many different types of forklifts such as gas forklifts, articulated forklifts, 4 wheel electric forklifts and sideloader forklifts.
 These all sit within a category type.
 Typically, we separate each type of forklift into six categories